JustThomi/JustThomi/README.md

 :snake: Python

 ## Other skills
--fluent in English, German, Hungarian and Romanian
+- fluent in English, German, Hungarian and Romanian